🏦 Bank Switchesbeginner£1,000+

 SG

-We review official terms, use first-hand experience where practical, and document our methods in our Editorial Policy. · Last updated: 2026-04-05
+We check official terms and primary sources, add first-hand testing notes where practical, and document our review process in our Editorial Policy. · Last updated: 2026-05-17

 What Are Bank Switch Offers?